coopdevs/ciutat_oberta/presentation.md

 We bet on the platform coop model

-We envision ourselves in the intersection of Platform Coop, FLOSS and SSE
+In the intersection of Platform Coop, FLOSS and SSE

 ---